youssefvops1/debouncer-email/README.md

-# Debouncer-email
+📧 Debouncer-Email 🚀
-Ultra Email Checker (Selenium Based) A high-performance, multi-threaded Python script designed to verify if a list of email addresses is registered or valid on specific platforms.
-This tool utilizes Selenium Automation to simulate real user behavior and bypass basic bot detection.
+Debouncer-Email is a high-performance, multi-threaded Python tool designed for rapid email verification.
+Using Selenium Automation, it simulates real human behavior to bypass bot detection systems and verify email registration status across platforms.
 Ultra Email Checker (Selenium Based)
 A high-performance, multi-threaded Python script designed to verify if a list of email addresses is registered or valid on specific platforms.
 This tool utilizes Selenium Automation to simulate real user behavior and bypass basic bot detection.
 🚀 Features